bigskysoftware/htmx/www/docs.md

 If you wish to include the values of other elements, you can use the [kt-include](/attributes/kt-include) attribute with a CSS selector of all the elements whose values you want to include in the request.

-Finally, if you want to programatically modify the arguments, you can use the [values.hx](/events/values.hx) event to do so.
+Finally, if you want to programatically modify the arguments, you can use the [values.kutty](/events/values.kutty) event to do so.

 ## <a name="history"></a> [History Support](#history)

-HTMx provides a simple mechanism for interacting with the [browser history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API):
+kutty provides a simple mechanism for interacting with the [browser history API](https://developer.mozilla.org/en-US/docs/Web/API/History_API):

 If you want a given element to push its request into the browser navigation bar and add the current state of the page to the browser's history, include the [kt-push](/attributes/kt-push) attribute: